pratikpr2/ChatBotLex/README.md

   - AWS SDK (npm install aws-sdk)
   - install NodeJs(This is not mandatory since you can also code directly in the AWS Lambda)
-  - Create a DynamoDB Table with a valid table name
+  - Create AWS DynamoDB Table with a valid table name
-  - Create a Lambda Function that will save the data to the Table
+  - Create a Lambda Function

 # Steps :
 > 1. Go to the AWS Management Console